 There are differences in the cable spectrum planning practices adopted for different networks in the world.
 Therefore three options for physical layer technology are included, which have equal priority and are not required to be interoperable.
 One technology option is based on the downstream multi-program television distribution that is deployed in North America using 6 MHz channeling.
 The second technology option is based on the corresponding European multi-program television distribution.
 The third technology option is based on the corresponding Chinese multi-program television distribution.
 All three options have the same status, notwithstanding that the document structure does not reflect this equal priority.
 The first of these options is defined in Sections 5, 6, and 7.
-The second is defined by replacing the content of those sections with the content of Annex A. The third is defined by replacing the content of those sections with the content of Annex A. The third is defined by replacing the content of those sections with the content in Annex C. Correspondingly, [ITU-T J.83-B] and [CEA-542-C] apply only to the first option, [EN 300 429] only to the second and third options; [GB 8898-2001] and [GB/T 11318.1-1996] apply only to the third.
+The second is defined by replacing the content of those sections with the content of Annex A. The third is defined by replacing the content of those sections with the content in Annex C. Correspondingly, [ITU-T J.83-B] and [CTA-542-D] apply only to the first option, [EN 300 429] only to the second and third options; [GB 8898-2001] and [GB/T 11318.1-1996] apply only to the third.
 Compliance with this document requires compliance with the one or the other of these implementations, not with all three.
 It is not required that equipment built to one option shall interoperate with equipment built to the other.